-In this step, we are going to write a new file that includes the title Days of the Week followed by the days of the week.
-First, let's create our
+In this step, you will write a new file that includes the title Days of the Week followed by the contents of the first file.
+First, create a

 title = 'Days of the Week\n'

-We also need to store the days of the week in a string variable, which we’ll call
+You will also need to store the days of the week in a variable, which we’ll call

-Now that we have variables for title and days of the week, we can begin writing to our new file.
-First, we need to specify the location of the file.
+Now that you have variables for title and days of the week, you can begin writing to your new file.
+First, specify the location of the file.
 Again, we will use the directory

-new_path variable.
-We then open our new file in write mode, using the
+/home/sammy/new_days.txt.
+You can then open the new file in write mode, using the

 open() function with the